pdee/pdee/doc/commands-python-mode.rst

 py-in-comment-p
 ---------------
-Return the beginning of current line's comment, if inside.
+Return the beginning of current line’s comment, if inside.

 py-toggle-highlight-indentation
 -------------------------------
-If `highlight-indentation-p' should be on or off.
+If ‘highlight-indentation-p’ should be on or off.

 py-highlight-indentation-off
 ----------------------------
-If `highlight-indentation-p' should be on or off.
+If ‘highlight-indentation-p’ should be on or off.

 py-highlight-indentation-on
 ---------------------------
-If `highlight-indentation-p' should be on or off.
+If ‘highlight-indentation-p’ should be on or off.

 py-toggle-smart-indentation
 ---------------------------
-If `py-smart-indentation' should be on or off.
+If ‘py-smart-indentation’ should be on or off.

-Returns value of `py-smart-indentation' switched to.
+Returns value of ‘py-smart-indentation’ switched to.

 py-smart-indentation-on
 -----------------------
-Make sure, `py-smart-indentation' is on.
+Make sure, ‘py-smart-indentation’ is on.

-Returns value of `py-smart-indentation'.
+Returns value of ‘py-smart-indentation’.

 py-smart-indentation-off
 ------------------------
-Make sure, `py-smart-indentation' is off.
+Make sure, ‘py-smart-indentation’ is off.

-Returns value of `py-smart-indentation'.
+Returns value of ‘py-smart-indentation’.

 py-toggle-sexp-function
 -----------------------